 - Rich source of vitamins and minerals – Avocados are full of potassium (way more than bananas) and magnesium, two nutrients known to help reduce blood pressure.
 They are also rich in Vitamins A, B9, B6, B5,C, K, and E along with copper, bio-available iron, and phosphorus.

-Thank God for Medy, allowing me to rest!
-It kept our twins safely inside for 1 more month, allowing me extra special time with our active toddler – not to mention, learning a bit of fabulous Filipino cooking!
+We believe having her help kept our twins safely inside my body for 6 more weeks, allowing me extra-special time with our active toddler – not to mention, learning a bit of fabulous Filipino cooking!

-Enjoy your heaven in a spoon!
-Good health to you and Bon appétit!
+Good health to you all and Bon appétit!

 Have you ever had this typical Filipino avocado dessert?